If you are interested in bulk orders for a church, a Sunday School, a homeschooling co-op or a bookstore, kindly CONTACT US. Thank you!

-The kit contains resources for making ten creative projects, one each day from Lazarus Saturday to Pascha Sunday.
+The kit contains templates for making ten creative projects, one each day from Lazarus Saturday to Pascha Sunday.
 Especially for Palm Sunday, when themes from two separate days are celebrated (Palm Sunday in the morning and Holy Monday in the evening), we are offering two crafts.

 What does the kit include?

-Fourteen original, Orthodox-inspired, beautifully illustrated printed paper templates.
+The kit includes fourteen original, Orthodox-inspired, beautifully illustrated printed paper templates.

 Do I need any additional supplies?

-You will also need to have available:
+You also need to have available: